dstodev/cmake-cxx/README.md

 - with CMake
   `cmake -B build/package && cmake --build build/package --target package --parallel`

+> **NOTE:**
+> Building the package requires CPack, normally included with CMake.
+> If CMake is installed by an IDE, such as CLion, CPack may not be included.

 ## Helper Commands

 Open terminal in docker build environment